resolve-works/insight/README.md

   clients "Service account role" menu, assign `insight:internal_worker`.
 - Under the realm settings, assign the `insight:external_user` role to the "Default roles" under "User registration".
 - Under "Client scopes", edit the `roles` client scope.
-Remove the 3 mappers that are already there (`audience resolve`, `realm roles` and `client roles`).
+Remove `realm roles` and `client roles` mappers that are already there.
 Instead, add the "Predefined Mapper": `client roles`.
 Edit it, choose `insight` for the client and use `roles` for the "Token Claim Name".
 Make sure "Multivalued" and "Add to access token" are enabled.

 When keycloak has been configured you should save the "client credentials" of the `insight_worker` client to your `.env` file as `AUTH_CLIENT_SECRET`.